The area contracted with the Air Force Academy to run a ski school teaching cadets the basicsBy Rob Carrigan, firstname.lastname@example.org

 "The ski tow at the site is a J-Bar type nearly 2,000 feet in length, and is enhanced by a nearly complete A-frame lodge equipped large moss-rock fireplace.
 It is planned to serve refreshments in the lodge."

-Kay and Harlan Nimrod, both 83 now living in Colorado Springs and have for the last 22 years.
+Kay and Harlan Nimrod, both 83, when this was written in 2014, and were living in Colorado Springs and had for the last 22 years.
 They sold the lift equipment years ago and dissolved the corporation.
 At its peak, the area had three lifts, rope tows, and nearly seven miles of trails.

 "But we were a lot younger back then.
 And you had to depend so much on the weather.
 I have sympathy for farmers.
 Nature is not always cooperative."